-Wishing you a happy and prosperous Year of the Rat! 佳节快乐，恭贺新禧！
+Wishing you a happy and prosperous Lunar New Year!

 The CNY holidays are just around the corner and we’ve got you covered with plenty of easy Chinese New Year crafts to keep your kids occupied and get into the festive spirit.
 These make great gift ideas, as well as helping to add some decoration around the house.
-From origami bookmarks to personalised red packets and DIY fireworks, here are five simple ways that you can get everyone at home involved and celebrate the Year of the Rat!
+From origami bookmarks to personalised red packets and DIY fireworks, here are five simple ways that you can get everyone at home involved.

 Keeping with the origami theme, we also made some homemade fortune cookies.
 These cute paper cut-outs are a great way for kids to personalise their Chinese New Year wishes for friends and family, while practising their tracing, scissor and printing skills.
 We followed the instructions on evite, but this video is also easy enough to try.